Why a reading list?

 ‘Have we adequately analysed the changing dynamics influencing risk and contested civil society space, and adapted the policies and support to confront the new reality?
 Is the protection model of relying heavily on international groups and service providers insufficient and unsustainable, given the scale and severity of attacks on defenders?
 Should protection start closer to home?’

 5. Dr. Srinivasan's pick: Are human rights 'real'?

 What does the term 'Human Rights' actually mean, and who decides?
-In global politics, different stakeholders usually have very different conceptions of its meaning; which is subject to constant change, contention, and requalificaiton, but, as Dr. Srinivasan argues, Human Rights is mainly 'an evolving lanuguage of our time'.
-A language through which we understand the complex political relationships and power dynamics of our world, enabling us to contest, resist or support them.
+In global politics, different stakeholders usually have very different conceptions of its meaning; which is subject to constant change, contention, and requalificaiton.
+But, as Dr. Srinivasan argues, Human Rights are mainly 'an evolving lanuguage of our time'.
+A language through which we understand the complex political relationships and power dynamics of our world, that enables us to contest, resist or support them.